 Founder - Mike Lepre.

-Moreover, this project will allow people to save money on products and services that might otherwise have been un- or under-used.
+While creating a strong community around us, we provide access, maintenance, and storage of the items, allowing people to save money on products and services that might otherwise have been un- or under-used.

 Team - Sabrina Chakori and Anna Schneider.